38elements/dependency/README.md

 ## Examples

+Rather than starting with the API of the package itself, let's instead take a look at the sort of code the `dependency` package allows you to write.

 ### Web framework

-Let's take a look at the sort of code the `dependency` package allows you to write.

-In this case we've got a web framework that supports dependency injected components to provide the information that each view uses:
+In this case we've built a web framework that supports dependency injected components to provide the information that each view uses:

 ```python